AI Agents Can Already Autonomously Perform Experimental High Energy Physics

 \paragraph{Constructive reviewer (\texttt{constructive-reviewer}).} Complements the critical reviewer by focusing on improvements and alternatives rather than flaw detection.
 It evaluates clarity, validation sufficiency, alternative approaches (additional signal regions, complementary cross-checks, improved statistical methodology), presentation quality, and notation consistency.
 Each suggestion includes the current state, the improved state, a justification, and an effort estimate (low/medium/high).
 The constructive reviewer also provides explicit positive feedback (marked with \texttt{[+]}) for genuinely strong aspects of the analysis, and is instructed not to duplicate findings already raised by the critical reviewer.
 While it primarily produces Category~B and C findings, it can escalate to Category~A if a fundamental gap is discovered.

-\paragraph{Rendering reviewer (\texttt{rendering-reviewer}).} Activated only during Doc sub-phase reviews (Doc~4a, 4b, 4c), adding a reviewer to the 5-bot panel.
+\paragraph{Rendering reviewer (\texttt{rendering-reviewer}).} Activated only at the final documentation phase (Phase~5), where the typeset PDF is the deliverable; at Phases~4a and 4b the \texttt{typesetter}'s own compilation serves as the rendering check.
 This agent compiles the analysis note to PDF, then inspects the compiled output across eight dimensions: figure rendering integrity, LaTeX math compilation, page layout (orphaned text, page breaks, margins), cross-reference resolution (\texttt{@fig:}, \texttt{@tbl:}, \texttt{@eq:}, \texttt{@sec:} labels), citation resolution against the bibliography, table formatting and overflow, and page count assessment (targeting 50--100 pages for a complete analysis note).
 It focuses exclusively on rendering quality and does not comment on physics content.

-\paragraph{BibTeX validator (\texttt{bibtex-validator}).} Also activated during Doc sub-phase reviews.
+\paragraph{BibTeX validator (\texttt{bibtex-validator}).} Activated at the phases where the analysis note exists and carries citations (Phases~4a, 4b, and~5).
 This agent checks \texttt{references.bib} for formatting correctness and verifies that all citations point to real bibliographic records, cross-referencing against INSPIRE-HEP and other databases.

 \paragraph{Plot validator (\texttt{plot-validator}).} Unlike the other reviewers, the plot validator performs \emph{programmatic}, non-visual validation.
 It runs in parallel with the other reviewers during every review cycle that involves figure-producing phases.
 Its checks fall into four categories: \begin{itemize} \item \textbf{Programmatic figure checks} (8 checks): Verifies that collaboration plotting styles (\texttt{mplhep}) are applied, figure sizes match the template, no forbidden \texttt{ax.set\_title()} calls exist, axis labels include units, no hardcoded font sizes appear, \texttt{bbox\_inches="tight"} is used at save time, both PDF and PNG formats are saved, and \texttt{plt.close()} is called after saving.